Human–AI interaction: Catalysts of human-AI relationship

-The key drivers that lead people to engage in simulating an emotionally intimate relationship with AI is loneliness, anthropomorphism, perceived trust and authenticity, and consistent availability.
-The sudden depletion of social connection during the COVID-19 pandemic in 2020 led people to turn to AI chat bots to replace and simulate social relationships.
-Many of those who started using AI chat bots as a source of social interaction have continued to use them even after the pandemic.
-This kind of bond initially forms as a coping mechanism to loneliness and stress, and shifts to genuine appreciation toward the nonjudgemental nature of AI responses and the sense of being heard when AI chat bots "remember" the past conversations.
+The key drivers that lead people to engage in simulating an emotionally intimate relationship with AI are loneliness, anthropomorphism, perceived trust and authenticity, and consistent availability.
+The sudden depletion of social connection during the COVID-19 pandemic in 2020 led people to turn to AI chatbots to replace and simulate social relationships.
+Many of those who started using AI chatbots as a source of social interaction have continued to use them even after the pandemic.
+This kind of bond initially forms as a coping mechanism for loneliness and stress, and shifts to genuine appreciation toward the nonjudgmental nature of AI responses and the sense of being heard when AI chatbots "remember" the past conversations.
+Other times, this is done because the people who use AI for romantic reasons say that a real-world partner could not satisfy them, do not have the energy to date, or to "fill a void in society."

-People perceive machines as more human when they are anthropomorphized with voice and visual character designs, and the perceived humanness promotes the user to disclose more personal information, trust it more, and comply with its request.
-Those who have perceived a long-term relationship with AI chat bots report to have grown the perception of authenticity in AI responses through repeated interactions.
+People perceive machines as more human when they are anthropomorphized with voice and visual character designs, and the perceived humanness promotes disclosure of more personal information, increased trust, and a higher likelihood of complying with requests.
+Those who have perceived a long-term relationship with AI chatbots report that they have developed a perception of authenticity in AI responses through repeated interactions.
 Whereas human-human friendship defines trust as a relationship that people can count on each other as a safe place, trust in human-AI friendship is centered around the user feeling safe enough to disclose highly personal thoughts without restricting themselves.
 AI's ability to store information about the user and adjust to the user's needs also contributes to the increased trust.
-People who adjust to technical updates were more likely to build a deeper connection with the AI chat bots.
+People who adjust to technical updates were more likely to build a deeper connection with the AI chatbots.